 Next, hit “EDIT” under your newly connected Shopify store.

 You’ll find a ChannelReply Email field here.
 Copy this email address.

 Enter it as the sender email in Shopify, then hit “Save.”

 You’re all set!
 Just keep in mind that customers will see the @channelreply domain in your sender email.
 You also will not be able to authenticate unless you switch to an email address from a domain that you own.

 As mentioned above, you can use any email address you want, as long as it forwards messages to your helpdesk.
 Using the ChannelReply Email is not required or recommended.
 It is only a backup option.

-Click “Next” in ChannelReply to exit setup.
-You can then skip to Advanced Setup.
+You can now skip to Advanced Setup.

 After finishing your Shopify integration, you can view your settings by clicking Shopify on the dashboard…

 Down near the bottom of the screen, you’ll find a setting labeled “Process external messages.”

 We recommend that most users just leave “Process external messages” turned on.
 It gets the best results for the least amount of work.